Issues

 -

 Virginia has become the data center capital of the world — and regular people are paying the price.
 Big Tech is building massive industrial facilities near homes and schools, draining water supplies, polluting the air, and driving up electric bills, all while local communities are shut out of the decision-making process.
-That’s not progress — it’s corporate overreach.

 My plan to fix it